sbkr74/python_learning/Advance/higher_order_functions.md

 A higher-order function in Python is a function that either takes one or more functions as arguments, returns a function as its result, or both.
 These functions allow for more abstract and concise code and are a fundamental concept in functional programming.

+### Properties of higher-order functions:

+- A function is an instance of the Object type.
+- Store the function in a variable.
+- Pass the function as a parameter to another function.
+- Return the function from a function.
+- Store them in data structures such as hash tables, lists, etc.

 ### Characteristics of Higher-Order Functions

 1. **Takes one or more functions as arguments:**